-Net cash provided by financing activities of \$45.3 million for the year ended December 31, 2022 resulted from \$39.2 million in net proceeds received from sales of shares of common stock under the ATM and \$6.1 million in proceeds received from issuance of common shares under 2019 Employee Stock Purchase Plan, or ESPP and stock option exercises.
-Net cash provided by financing activities of \$266.3 million for the year ended December 31, 2021 primarily resulted from the \$230.0 million in net proceeds received from the underwritten public offering completed in March 2021, \$25.7 million in net proceeds received from sales of shares of common stock under the ATM, and \$10.6 million in proceeds received from issuance of common shares under ESPP and stock option exercises.
+Net cash provided by financing activities of \$453.4 million for the year ended December 31, 2023 primarily resulted from \$99.8 million in net proceeds received from our private issuance of common stock and pre-funded warrants completed in February 2023, \$259.1 million in net proceeds from the underwritten public offering of our common stock completed in May 2023, \$84.5 million in net proceeds from the sale of common stock under the ATM and \$10.0 million in proceeds received from our 2019 Employee Stock Purchase Plan, or ESPP, and stock option exercises.

-Net cash provided by financing activities of \$38.3 million for the year ended December 31, 2020 resulted from \$33.7 million in net proceeds received from sales of shares of common stock under the ATM and \$4.6 million from the issuance of common shares under ESPP and stock option exercises.
+Net cash provided by financing activities of \$45.3 million for the year ended December 31, 2022 primarily resulted from \$39.2 million in net proceeds received from sales of shares of common stock under the ATM and \$6.1 million in proceeds received from issuance of common shares under the ESPP and stock option exercises.